Housing market in the Netherlands in 2023

 Situation housing market Netherlands

-The property market in the Netherlands seems to be cooling down in 2023.
-However, if we take a look at history, currently the number of homes for sale remains low and available homes still sell quickly.
+The property market in the Netherlands seems to be picking up stream in 2024.
+If we take a look at the number of homes for sale are increasing and available homes are again selling quickly.
 We’ll explain this with Dutch housing market data of Hypotheken Data Netwerk, NVM, Kadaster, Rabobank, CBS and ABN Amro.

 Expectation house prices Netherlands

-• Although the Dutch economy grew strongly in Q2 2022 and many people have jobs, unemployment is likely to rise slightly.
+- Although the Dutch economy grew strongly in 2023 and many people have jobs, unemployment has stabilized.

-• Due to the rising mortgage interest rates, people can borrow less for their maximum mortgage in the Netherlands.
+- Due to the rising of mortgage interest rates in the past years, people can borrow less for their maximum mortgage in the Netherlands.
+Prices seem to be rising, and people are starting to bid actively once again.

 More houses for sale